Vision and Mission

 David is noted as one of the world’s top community organizer trainers, having trained over 3000 activists in his career.
 His 25 years experience in the community development and citizen empowerment field gives him a special interest in working with community-based organizations.
 He has been working with the CGP team for over a decade.
 He continues to work with The Midwest Academy where he spent many years on staff, and whose approach and techniques are embraced in our trainings.
 David is a legendary storyteller, which makes his trainings unique and memorable.

-Jackee's fervor for the natural world has fueled her career as a wildlife biologist and archaeologist, backcountry horse packer, and finally as the co-founder and Executive Director of Cannabis for Conservation, a new 501(c)(3) nonprofit.
-She graduated from Humboldt State University with a B.S. in Wildlife Management and Conservation, and a B.A. in Archaeology.
-She has worked for the US Fish & Wildlife Service and private organizations conducting wildlife research on threatened and endangered species including gray whales, desert tortoises, and Pacific fishers.
+Jackee's fervor for the natural world has fueled her career as a wildlife biologist and archaeologist, backcountry horse packer, and as the co-founder and Executive Director of Cannabis for Conservation, a 501(c)(3) nonprofit.
+Recruited to CGP from our Humboldt Community Organizer Training in 2019, she graduated from Humboldt State University with a B.S. in Wildlife Management and Conservation, and a B.A. in Archaeology.
+She has worked for numerous agencies and organizations both within the US and internationally to research wildlife, including threatened and endangered species such as gray whales, desert tortoises, and Pacific fishers.
 Notably, her independent research of nesting shorebirds led to FWS protections and management of Salt Island in Connecticut.
-A graduate of our community organizer program, we immediately saw her potential.
-She joins us now to assist with CROP.

 Valerie is an avid outdoor adventurer and environmental advocate.
 She graduated from St. Cloud State University in Northern Minnesota with a B.S. in Environmental Studies as well as a Paralegal Certificate.
 Her passion for environmental advocacy led her to work for Rinke-Noonan Law Firm in environmental litigation, where she advocated for community environmental justice and equality.
 She has also worked within the state park systems and has volunteered with non-profit environmental organizations.